hoffmangroup/segtools/doc/segtools.rst

 any).
-The command prints the new segmentation in BED format to standard output, by default, but ``--mnemonic-file`` and ``--outfile`` can be specified to create a segmentation file with a corresponding :ref:`mnemonic file` that can be used in further Segtools analyses.
+The command prints the new segmentation in BED format to standard output, by default, but ``--mnemonic-file`` and ``--outfile`` can be specified to create a segmentation file with a corresponding :ref:`mnemonic file <mnemonic file>` that can be used in further Segtools analyses.

 .. include:: _build/cmdline-help/segtools-flatten.help.txt